 We want harmony and think that constant compromise is the price we have to pay.
 Already at home or at school we experience to adapt.
 Were you also raised to be good?
 We'd rather put our own needs second than put others before our heads.
 "If I don't do what the other person wants, he or she won't like me anymore," you may think.

-Now it gets exciting: What event (possibly from your early childhood) has contributed to you developing beliefs like these about yourself that block you?
+Now it gets exciting: What event (possibly from your early childhood) contributed to the fact that you Beliefs how these have developed about you, blocking you?

 Our tip: Grab a piece of paper and a pen.
 Take the next 20 minutes and write down what you think about relationships in general.
 The following questions can give you more insight into why things aren't always going well for you in this area of your life: